-CHASE AHRC studentship scheme for Arts and Humanities Research (2021)
+CHASE AHRC studentship scheme for Arts and Humanities Research (2022)

 Type of award

-You count as a UK student if you are :
+Our Admissions team will give a definitive answer of your Fee Status, but you count as a UK student if you are :

-a UK national who has been living in the UK or EU for the three years prior to starting your course;
+- a UK national who has been living in the UK or EU for the three years prior to starting your course;

-an EU national with Settled Status;
+- an EU national with Settled Status;

-an EU national with Pre-Settled status who has been living in the UK or EU for 3 years prior to starting your course;
+- an EU national with Pre-Settled status who has been living in the UK or EU for 3 years prior to starting your course;

-a student will Indefinite Leave to Remain in the UK;
+- a student will Indefinite Leave to Remain in the UK;

-an Irish National (due to a reciprocal agreement with the UK)
+- an Irish National (due to a reciprocal agreement with the UK)

 All other students (e.g. EU nationals moving to the UK to start their PhD) will count as Overseas students.

-If you have already commenced doctoral study, you may still be eligible for an AHRC studentship funding providing that, at the start of the AHRC award, you will have at least 50% of your period of study remaining as of September 2021 when the studentship commences.
+If you have already commenced doctoral study, you may still be eligible for an AHRC studentship funding providing that, at the start of the AHRC award, you will have at least 50% of your period of study remaining as of September 2022 when the studentship commences.